InsideLoop/InsideLoop/doc/Array.rst

      which will let you easily find the culprit with a debugger.
    - *Release mode*: In release mode, no bounds checking is done and accessing arrays out of bounds will result in undefined behavior.
-But this will let the compiler do a lot of optimization, such as vectorization which are impossible in C++ with bounds checking.
+But this will let the compiler do a lot of optimization, such as vectorization which would be impossible in C++ with bounds checking.

 2. **Write access with the bracket operator**.
    The bracket operator can also be used on an array for write access.